AndrewPurio/rest-node-server/README.md

 **Audio Controls**
 1) Go to the Raspberry Pi terminal (e.g. via ssh or the Raspberry Pi desktop itself)
-2) Copy and paster the following command in the terminal:
+2) Copy and paste the following command in the terminal:
  ```docker exec -it rest-node sh```
 3) This will open a terminal for the rest-node docker container itself.
 In this terminal, copy and paste the comamnd:
    ```amixer```